The Driver Is Red, Egg, Life of Death Take Home Rising of Lusitania Animadoc Awards

 Out of 35 films from 22 countries were accepted into the competition (9 student works and 26 professional works) the first Rising of Lusitania -AnimaDoc Film Festival (1-3/2/2019, Liverpool) gave out its inaugural awards.

-Even though as jury member Kim Noce (UK) said, a jury is a snapshot of 3 minds coming together for a brief moment in time and that one can’t help subjectivity and chance, all jury members (Juliette Marchand, Aaron Wood, Kim Noce) agreed on the films' fine quality.
+Even though, as jury member Kim Noce (UK) said, a jury is a snapshot of 3 minds coming together for a brief moment in time, and one can’t help subjectivity and chance, all jury members (Juliette Marchand, Aaron Wood, and Kim Noce) agreed on the films' fine quality.

 The Grand Prix “Lusitania Award” for the Best AnimaDoc went to Randall Christopher and his film The Driver Is Red (USA 2017, 14’37”).
 Also part of the 2018 Sundance Festival, the film tells a true crime story in 1960s Argentina of how secret agent Zvi Aharoni hunts down one of the highest-ranking Nazi war criminals on the run, and features an equally strong directors statement against bigotry, Holocaust denial and extreme nationalism.

 Jury Statement: In this case for the Jury Award this might be the perfect example of cinema and animation through visual metaphor.
 A film that pushes a little further the boundaries of what can and cannot be represented in a documentary.
 Egg seems to follow the narrative developed by James Joyce and Samuel Beckett through the inner voice both in term of content and visually using animation for something that otherwise could be hard to grasp in a short format and difficult to represent without being very direct: the fear of death and life in the denial of what nourishes us.
-And within that the sense of one own space and body awareness, the sensations of what it feels like to exist to taste life through visualise.
-A remarkable intelligent film that hopefully will nourish filmmaker to look beyond what is the representation of reality in animation documentary.
+And within that the sense of one's own space and body awareness, the sensations of what it feels like to exist to taste life through visualization.
+A remarkably intelligent film that hopefully will nourish filmmakers to look beyond what the representation of reality in animation documentaries is.

 Best Student Film was awarded to the French film The Children Of Concrete by Jonathan Phanhsay-Chamson.

 Jury Statement: We appreciate the freedom used with animation.
-Choice of the technic who serve the idea very well in a simple, graceful, minimal and smart way.
-We would also congratulate the efficiency and sharpness of the voice, soundtrack, rythme between sound and image.
-Then, finally, the topic is great, changing a lot from what we keep earring about it.
+Choice of the technique that serves the idea very well in a simple, graceful, minimal, and smart way.
+We would also congratulate the efficiency and sharpness of the voice, soundtrack, and rhythm between sound and image.
+Then, finally, the topic is great, changing a lot from what we keep hearing about it.
 You bring something to the point.
 Well done!

 In the AnimaMockumentary category, Bryan Arfiandi and Jason Kiantoro won for their Life of Death, in which death literally talks about mortal beings.
 The film also won the festival audience award.

-Jury statement: This film was a perfect example of a Mockumentary animated film; it's parody of the reality TV documentary genre being a perfect vehicle for a humorous take on death.
-From a well crafted script peppered with both laugh-out-loud moments and an emotional finale; to the simple but highly effective visual design and animation, we felt this was a very worthy winner for the "Make Believe Award".
+Jury statement: This film was a perfect example of a Mockumentary animated film; it's a parody of the reality TV documentary genre, being a perfect vehicle for a humorous take on death.
+From a well-crafted script peppered with both laugh-out-loud moments and an emotional finale, to the simple but highly effective visual design and animation, we felt this was a very worthy winner for the "Make Believe Award".

-Jury statement: "Carlotta’s face" is a beautiful self contained film creating an unexpected charming aesthetic for a rare neurological diversity.
-The content is revealed slowly allowing the audience to journey across Carlotta realisation within the film and discover the story with her, rather than creating a prescriptive explanation.
-A touching small gem of narrative, style and tenderness.
+Jury statement: "Carlotta’s face" is a beautiful self-contained film, creating an unexpected, charming aesthetic for a rare neurological diversity.
+The content is revealed slowly, allowing the audience to journey across Carlotta's realisation within the film and discover the story with her, rather than creating a prescriptive explanation.
+A touching, small gem of narrative, style, and tenderness.

-It took 4 years for festival director and and O!PLA organizer Piotr Kardas to fight to establish the festival in Liverpool, the place where Winsor McKay's The Sinking of Lusitania commemorated.
-Kardas tells Zippy Frames he envisions Rising of Lusitania festival becoming an international bridge between animation and documentary, and a fascinating space to discover the unlimited possibilities of the animation and issues and topics to talks and think about.
+It took 4 years for festival director and O!PLA organizer Piotr Kardas to fight to establish the festival in Liverpool, the place where Winsor McKay's The Sinking of Lusitania was commemorated.
+Kardas tells Zippy Frames he envisions the Rising of Lusitania festival becoming an international bridge between animation and documentary, and a fascinating space to discover the unlimited possibilities of animation and issues and topics to talk and think about.

 The Full List of Rising of Lusitania - Animadoc Winners: